- Faith and Worship

-Each year, CRS Rice Bowl highlights families from three countries that benefit from this project.
-This year, families in Honduras, Phillippines and Kenya are featured.
+Each year, CRS Rice Bowl highlights families from countries that benefit from this project.
+This year, families in Uganda, El Salvador and Indonesia are featured.
 Through their stories, rice bowl participants learn how they overcome factors that lead to hunger, including flooding and drought.

-In 2022, youth from 13,000 Catholic parishes and schools across the United States turned in rice bowls at the end of Lent.
-In the Diocese of Little Rock, $24,024.10 was collected through CRS Rice Bowl.
+In 2023, nearly 13,000 Catholic parishes and schools across the United States participated in CRS Rice Bowl.
+In the Diocese of Little Rock, $20,978.54 was collected through the program.

-In its first 40 years, more than $250 million has been given through CRS Rice Bowl.
-Of that, $62.5 million went to programs in the U.S. and $187.5 million went to CRS programs overseas.
+Since its inception in 1975, more than $330 million has been given through CRS Rice Bowl to support programs that prevent hunger and poverty worldwide.
+Of that, $82.5 million went to programs in the U.S. through local dioceses and $247.5 million went to CRS programs overseas.